Blog

 Swimmers Shoulder

 Just as Runners are prone to knee and foot overuse injuries, Swimmers often experience pain in the shoulders.
-“Swimmers Shoulder” is an umbrella term that can be attributed to any pain in the shoulder area not caused by direct trauma.
-Swimming puts your shoulder joint through a huge range of motion and this has the …
+“Swimmers Shoulder” is an umbrella term that can be attributed to any pain in the shoulder area that is not caused by direct trauma.
+Swimming puts your shoulder joint through a huge range of motion.
+This has […]

 Running in the Heat